primedia/portal_integration_samples/Portal_API.md

-## Portal API calls
+## Portal v1 API calls
 ---
 These calls are meant to be used server to server because you don't want to expose your token.
-You can use them client side at your own discretion.
+You can use any GET route client side at your own discretion.
-If you do use the endpoints clientside (ajax) you can set withcredentials to true with some of the endpoints.
+If you do use the endpoints client-side (ajax) you can set `withcredentials` to true with some of the endpoints.
 This will allow them to verify identity through cookies/sessions.
 The API will still always check for a token first, before checking for cookies/sessions.